atk4/data/docs/persistence/sql/queries.rst

     $q->join('user boss', 'u.boss_user_id');
         // JOIN `user` `boss` ON `boss`.`id`=`u`.`boss_user_id`

-By default the "on" field is defined as `$table."_id"`, as you have seen in the previous examples where join was done on "address_id", and "credit_card_id".
+By default the "on" field is defined as `$table . "_id"`, as you have seen in the previous examples where join was done on "address_id", and "credit_card_id".
 If you have specified field explicitly in the foreign field, then the "on" field is set to "id", like in the example above.